ziselsberger/doc_to_readme/README.md

     - *push
 ```

-#### Some further info:
+\note{

-- Environment variables: `GIT_PUSH_TOKEN` (Repository Access Token) and `CI_REPOSITORY_URL`
+1. Environment variables: `GIT_PUSH_TOKEN` (Repository Access Token) and `CI_REPOSITORY_URL`
-- Local variables are listed in the YAML File.
+2. Local variables are listed in the YAML File.
-- It's necessary to set the git user.name and user.email
+3. It's necessary to set the git user.name and user.email
-- It's necessary to check out the main branch and pull again, otherwise a merge conflict happens.
+4. It's necessary to check out the main branch and pull again, otherwise a merge conflict happens.
-- `-o ci.skip` is necessary for not triggering the CI again (and again) with the update of the README File
+5. `-o ci.skip` is necessary for not triggering the CI again (and again) with the update of the README File
+   }

 ---